1600 Attawandaron Road, London, ON, N6G 3M6

 Director of Chapter Services - Susan Dermarkar

-Susan is currently a research associate at Trent’s TUARC and the University of Toronto’s Archaeological Resource Centres.
+Susan is currently a Research Associate at Trent’s TUARC and the University of Toronto’s Archaeological Resource Centres.
 She completed her PhD in Iroquoian ceramics and social network analysis at U of T in 2019.
 Her 1985 Master’s degree from Trent University in Mayan Archaeology investigated two Postclassic Colonial era residential platforms at Tipu, Belize.
 She received her B.A. in Iroquoian Archaeology from Wilfrid Laurier under Dean Knight, and has been involved in both academic and CRM field research in Ontario, British Columbia, Belize, and Greece since her first dig at the Seed-Barker site in 1977.

 She has lived and raised her children in the small hamlet of Burketon on the Oak Ridges Moraine since the late 1980s, and has been the Commissioner of 1st Enniskillen Scouts for over 25 years.
-Susan’s passions include canoeing, hiking, and travelling both across Canada and internationally.
+Susan’s passions include canoeing, hiking, and travelling both across Canada and internationally

 Appointed